JuliaAI/MLJ.jl/doc/adding_new_models.md

 ## Models

 A *model* is an object storing hyper-parameters associated with some machine learning algorithm, where "learning algorithm" is broadly interpreted.
-In MLJ, hyper-parameters include configuration parameters, like the number of threads, which may not affect the final learning outcome.
+In MLJ, hyper-parameters include configuration parameters, like the number of threads or the target element type, which may or may not affect the final learning outcome.
 However, the logging level, `verbosity`, is excluded.

 The name of the Julia type associated with a model indicates the associated algorithm (e.g., `DecisionTreeClassifier`).
 The outcome of